 "Short Black reaches for superlatives to do justice to Awaba on Balmoral Beach.
 The food is superb, the position unbeatable, and the design breathtaking.
 Open just two weeks, it sets new standards for Sydney cafés.
 The menu is café sliding into restaurant, and everything that Short Black tasted was elegant and immensely satisfying.
 But it’s the interior that leaves you groping for adjectives."

-Awaba Cafe was one of the studio's first ever projects when we were founded 26 years ago.
+Awaba Cafe was one of the studio's first ever projects when we were founded 27 years ago.
 We are proud that our design still stands today.
-Even with a change of owners and name, the only design element has been altered in this time is the chairs.
+Even with a change of owners and name, the only design element that has been altered in this time is the chairs.
 Awaba Cafe has far outlasted the market norm in terms of longevity.
 It is the perfect embodiment of our belief in the classic over the fashionable and designers' responsibility to create sustainably with 'embodied energy' in mind.